 Photo of a fourteen Texas fatmucket mussels resting above a sand and algae streambed on a sunny day

-Two species freshwater mussels are currently listed as endangered in Texas.
-An additional 8 species have been proposed to receive endangered species status in the state and 2 more are proposed to receive threatened status.
-The following documents and links are provided to help you understand the...
+Eight species freshwater mussels are currently listed as endangered in Texas and one species is listed as threatened.
+An additional 3 species have been proposed to receive endangered species status in the state and 1 more is proposed to receive threatened status.
+The following documents and links...

 Photo of a captive held Houston Toad in its enclosure staring through the clear plastic walls at the camera